 Who We Are

 I am affiliated with graduate programs in both Ecology Evolution and Conservation Biology as well as Integrative Neuroscience.
 Before joining UNR in 2012, I was previously a Darwin Fellow at UMass Amherst, a PERT Fellow at the University of Arizona, and a PhD student in the UC Davis Animal Behavior Graduate Group.
+I am currently an Associate Editor at Evolutionary Ecology and Journal of Pollination Ecology.
 Beyond trying to teach bees, I also teach a class on scientific thinking for non-majors (spring: Bio 125), as well as a course on sensory ecology and evolution (fall: Bio 418).

 I update sections of this website regularly, but for live play-by-play, follow us on Twitter:

 Felicity has explored the cognitive basis of foraging for multiple resources.
 She's discovered that bees not only learn and remember visual associations based on pollen (protein) rewards, but they also can learn that one color of flower offers only nectar and the other only pollen.
 While she continues to push this NSF-funded study in a few new directions, Felicity is beginning research into circadian learning (AAUW fellowship) and the sublethal effects of pesticides on cognition (L'Oreal/AAAS Fellowship and USDA-NIFA Postdoctoral Fellowship).